TEAM-VOYAGER/PID-FASTEST-LINE-FOLLOWER-/README.md

 <h2>Robot Dimensions</h2>
 <p>
-The robot has a compact and efficient design, with dimensions of <strong>12 cm (L) x 5 cm (W) x 6 cm (H)</strong>.
+The robot has a compact and efficient design, with dimensions of <strong>174 mm (L) x 128.27 mm (W) x 50 mm (H)</strong>.
 This size ensures agility and optimal performance, making it suitable for high-speed line-following tasks.
 </p>